 What is it?

-Each year the CAV selects three topics (one per level) for students to write about Latine!
+Each year the CAV selects a topic(s) for students to write about Latine!
 Do you have a student that loves to write in Latin any chance they can?
 This contest is for them!
 This contest is named after Arthur F. Stocker, a Latin teacher with a passion for using Latin.

 Students may write a story or essay of fiction or non-fiction Latine for the topics announced in the filer.